seripap/vainglory/README.md

 ```

 ## Reference
 Official [API Reference](http://developer.vainglorygame.com/api).
 The methods are named with references from the API documentation.
-Any methods with arguments will return a `Promise`.
+All methods will return a promise.

 ```
     vainglory...then(results => results).catch(err => err);